 I’ve been on School Council, and held the role of Treasurer, since our first daughter joined the school as a preppie in 2018.
 I’m also involved in the Fun & Funds Committee, and take a keen interest in identifying opportunities to enhance the physical and other aspects of the school.
 It’s a privilege to be involved in Council and to offer my professional skills and personal interests to help the school community.

 I’m originally from the UK.
 Since moving to Australia, I have lived and worked all over, settling in Seaholme in 2014 with my husband and daughter.
-A second daughter joined us in 2016, and she started school this year.
+A second daughter joined us in 2016, and she started school in 2022.

 I stood for Council because as a full-time working mum, I often wasn’t able to be at drop off or pick up or volunteer assistance for incursions or other activities.
 One good thing out of the last two years is that with greater work flexibility, you may now see me at such events.